 17. House of Soviets & communist architecture

-The house of Soviets in a huge Stalinist style building on the outskirts of St. Petersburg.
+The House of Soviets is a huge Stalinist style building on the outskirts of St. Petersburg.
 If you decide to take a taxi out to the Catherine Palace, you will pass by.
 The building is, however, just one of many such buildings in St. Petersburg.
-Lining the banks of the river News, just a little east of Peter and Paul Fortress, you will see similarly sized and styled colossi.
+Lining the banks of the River News, just a little east of Peter and Paul Fortress, you will see similarly sized and styled colossi.

 St. Petersburg might be the most European city in Russia, but you should definitely take your time and explore a bit of its communist past!